JeremyRH/storybook-addon-code-editor/README.md

 ### `makeLiveEditStory`

-Use the `makeLiveEditStory` function in traditional stories:
+Use the `makeLiveEditStory` function in traditional stories to show a code editor panel:

 ```ts
 // MyComponent.stories.ts